Dylankjy/Coronavirus-Summarised/README.md

 2. The page just breaks.
 There's no formatting!
 Help!

-   Here's some tissues 🧻 *for your issues*. *You have issues*.
+   Here, have some tissues 🧻 *for your issues*.
 No, seriously, you have issues.
    **USE A WEBSERVER! or change everything to relative path by yourself!**

 *Hello, if you use relative paths, just know, its bad practice.
 Especially on webservers.
 (I guess its okay for local .html)*